 4. Refer back to your data

 In my experience, there will be times when you lose your blogging mojo.
 Suddenly, you’ll have no clue what to write about or you’ll listen to those pesky gremlins criticising your latest offering.

 When this happens (and even when things are powering on all cylinders), it’s a good idea to go back to all the data you have at your disposal.

 - Look at your Google Analytics data – Which blog articles have attracted the most visitors?
 What are they about?
 Is there a common theme?
 Could you address the same topic but from a different angle?

-- If you use a social sharing plugin like Flare, a quick glance will tell you which articles have attracted the most shares and where.
+- If you use a social sharing plugin like Social Warfare, a quick glance will tell you which articles have attracted the most shares and where.
 Could you update a successful article from the past or go deeper into the topic?

 - Keep an eye on your Facebook insights on your business page – you’ll find some incredibly powerful data at your fingertips about all of your posts, including links to your blog

 - Pop over to Pinterest and view the analytics – Which articles are being repinned?
 What kind of boards are they being repinned on?
 Are there related topics that people are pinning alongside your article?

 I’ve written a few articles in the past about getting to grips with the basics of SEO (see SEO 101: Five basics of search engine optimisation or Seven quick & easy SEO boosting steps you can take today).